 Debt securities are classified as available-for-sale and are carried at fair value with unrealized gains and losses reported in Other Comprehensive Income (Loss).
-Realized gains and losses on securities available-for-sale are included in Other Noninterest Income or Expense and, when applicable, are reported as a reclassification adjustment in Other Comprehensive Income (Loss).
+Realized gains and losses on securities available-for-sale are included in Noninterest Income and, when applicable, are reported as a reclassification adjustment in Other Comprehensive Income (Loss).
 Gains and losses on sales of securities are determined using the specific identification method on the trade date.
 The amortization of premiums and accretion of discounts are recognized in interest income using methods approximating the interest method over the period to maturity.